 Regardless, Furukawa has also sang for another collection titled EXIT TUNES PRESENTS ACTORS, in this case the seiyuu sang for the sixth album.

-As if we could not get enough of Furukawa, the seiyuu has also sung tracks under the group called GENESIS from the iOS Android app Yumeiro Cast.
-Alongside the Furukawa is Souma Saito, Kenichi Suzumura, Daiki Yamashita and Daisuke Hirakawa.
-One of the tracks released Phantom Rain is by far one of the best tracks we have listened to by Furukawa.
-The track is dark with a addicting instrumental piece delivered by synths and the synth bass topped off with Furukawa, Saito and Suzumura‘s vocal performance that are the one’s with the majority of the highlight.
+Phantom Rain is, easily, one of the best songs released by a 2D group.
+The track is dark with a addicting instrumental piece delivered by synths and the synth bass topped off with the linked performances of Furukawa and Saito (the core of the group) and Suzumura‘s vocal performance that are the one’s with the majority of the highlight.

-On a different genre we have Hikari Hikaru Hikari which goes to the rock path, and has a fast tempo instrumental piece, delivered by the drums and guitar.
+Hikari Hikaru Hikari goes the rock path, and has a fast tempo instrumental piece, delivered by the drums and guitar.
 What is indeed interesting in this track is the fact the we can listen to shakuhachi once in a while, therefore the traditional elements are blended with the rock ones creating this peculiar track which ends up being easy to listen to.